 Further west from Palma, visitors can enjoy the glitz of Portals Nous and its exclusive marina, the beaches and bars of Palmanova, and the pretty harbour town of Puerto Andratx.
 For those looking for a relaxing holiday with the possibly of exploring, head north to Port de Soller, a small town that hugs the hillsides and empties into a small harbour.

-For more information on the Sustainable Tourism Tax please click here.
+Find out more about the Sustainable Tourism Tax

 At a Glance